Catholic Church in North America

 The Catholic Church in North America refers to the Catholic Church in North America, in full communion with the Holy See in Rome, including its various geographical coverage on the continent.
-It is prevalent in many different countries, on the mainland and in both island countries and overseas territories, such as the United States, the Dominican Republic, and El Salvador.
+It is prevalent in many countries, on the mainland and in both island countries and overseas territories, such as the United States, the Dominican Republic, and El Salvador.

 Social and cultural issues

 The Catholic Church has begun grouping “North” America with “Latin” and “Central” America as one America.
 Pope Paul VI was the first Pope to visit the Americas on October 4, 1965.
 He broke the tradition of treating the Americas separately but rather as one with common issues.
 These issues include extreme wage gaps, immigration, drug trafficking, human rights, consumerism, and secular thinking.
 The main issue at stake for the Catholic Church, found across the Americas including New York, São Paulo, and Mexico City, is the loss of Catholic faith.
 What was once a thriving Catholic region is now endangered by present-day culture and religions originating in the United States, including the Jehovah's Witness, Mormonism, and Protestant evangelical churches.
 These religions are influencing Mexico and are making their way to the Latin American countries.